MHaringa/insurancerating/README.md

 rating_grid(model)
 ```

-These functions expose the underlying model structure and allow
+These functions recover the data represented by a fitted model and
-aggregation at model-point level.
+construct observed model-point combinations.
+They are useful when
+predictions and tariff reviews must remain aligned with the estimation
+portfolio.

 ## Validation